Pseudoplectania nigrella: Description

-The asci are roughly cylindrical with a long stem-like base; the entire ascus is often as long as 300–325 µm and about 15 µm in diameter at the thickest point.
-The spores are round, smooth, translucent (hyaline), and have diameters of about 12–14 µm.
+The asci are roughly cylindrical with a long stem-like base; the entire ascus is often as long as 300–325 μm and about 15 μm in diameter at the thickest point.
+The spores are round, smooth, translucent (hyaline), and have diameters of about 12–14 μm.
 They are filled with many small oil droplets.
-The paraphyses (sterile filamentous hyphae in the hymenium) are enlarged at their tips and filled with brown colored matter, about 4 µm thick.
+The paraphyses (sterile filamentous hyphae in the hymenium) are enlarged at their tips and filled with brown colored matter, about 4 μm thick.

 Similar species

 Pseudoplectania sphagnophila resembles P. nigrella, but has a more deeply and persistently cup-shaped fruit body, a short but distinct stem, and only grows amongst sphagnum moss.
-Plectania melastoma has elliptical to spindle-shaped spores measuring 20–28 by 8–12 µm, while P. milleri has elliptical spores, and the margin of its cups have star-shaped points.
+Plectania melastoma has elliptical to spindle-shaped spores measuring 20–28 by 8–12 μm, while Pseudoplectania milleri has elliptical spores, and the margin of its cups have star-shaped points.

-Edibility

-Pseudoplectania nigrella is considered inedible.
-It has no distinctive taste or odor.

-Habitat and distribution
+Bulgaria inquinans may appear similar but the tops tend to flatten in maturity and the outsides may be lighter brown.